 Excerpt from Fluffy Bunny

-They looked at me in a slightly off-focus way, like a blind person does, meeting my gaze without really seeing with those gray-ringed pupils that I found myself staring into.
+The women were neither young nor old; not pretty, not ugly.
+They were average-looking women until I met their eyes.
+They looked at me in a slightly off-focus way, like a blind person, meeting my gaze without really seeing with those gray-ringed pupils that I found myself staring into.

-I felt a slight burning on my chest and I reached up to touch one of the four silver sigils hanging from my neck by a length of the chain that bound Fenris Odinslayer, the monstrous wolf-son of Loki.
+I felt a slight burning on my chest, and I reached up to touch one of the four silver sigils hanging from my neck by a length of the chain that bound Fenrir Odinslayer, the monstrous wolf-son of Loki.
 The sigils were Runespells,

 None of that would end well.

 I stopped not-so-good ol' Bob, fought off the demons, found the Runespells, and spent half a week in the hospital afterwards.
 My reward was to keep the Runespells, so I could use them in my search for the other fourteen missing sigils.
 Some prizes aren't worth the trouble.

 As my fingertips grazed the sigil tingling against my skin, information flooded into my mind, telling me about the god-creatures before me, and I understood why I'd felt such primal fear at their gaze.

 The women before me were not gods, after all.
 They were stronger than the gods.
 They were god-creatures that I would never want to anger or insult.
 They were beings that I would normally think long and hard about dealing with before I would even consider bringing myself to their attention.
 Only I didn’t get a warning for this encounter.
 I didn’t get any time to prepare myself, mentally or emotionally, for them.

 They were the Norns, and they had come to see me.